New Year, New Me: 2021 Fitness Goals

 Your fitness goals are your own, but you can increase the chances that you’ll achieve them if you’re part of a group.
-Attending a group exercise class, walking or jogging with friends, or being part of a healthy cooking class can all have a positive effect on your motivation.
+In this time of COVID, it's difficult, but it can be done creatively.
+Attending a socially-distanced group exercise class, walking or jogging with friends (don't forget the masks!) can have a positive effect on your motivation.
+You can also motivate each other through regular Zoom meetings.
 Knowing that you’re not alone can give you the strength to power through the low times when you’re ready to throw in the towel.

 Plan for Success

 In many cases, fitness plans fall apart simply because they’re too ambitious.
 Setting realistic goals and working to achieve them in increments yields more success in general than setting one overly ambitious goal.
 Rather than say you want to lose 50 pounds, start with losing 5 pounds and use your success there as the jumping-off point for the next 5 pounds.
 Knowing more about your genetically determined ideal weight can be a big help when setting realistic fitness goals.
 What’s more, an at-home fitness test such as the HomeDNA™ Healthy Weight test kit can help you determine it.

 You can pick up this scientifically-based DNA test the next time you're at CVS, Rite Aid, or Walgreens!